Kirsty Wark

-Kirsteen Anne "Kirsty" Wark FRSE (born 3 February 1955) is a Scottish television presenter with a long career at the BBC.
+Kirsteen Anne Wark (born 3 February 1955) is a Scottish television presenter and journalist with a long career at the BBC.

-Starting on Radio Scotland, where she became a producer, Wark switched to television, presenting The Late Show and Newsnight, as well as hosting her own interview programme and launching a production company.
+Starting on BBC Radio Scotland, where she became a producer, Wark switched to television, presenting The Late Show and Newsnight, as well as hosting her own interview programme and launching a production company.
 Her activities have included reporting on the Lockerbie bombings, hosting a book quiz and encouraging open discussion of menopause.
 In The Great British Bake Off, she qualified as Star Baker.

-Wark’s powerful, searching interview style and perceived closeness to Labour Party figures have provoked controversy.
+Wark's powerful, searching interview style and perceived closeness to Labour Party figures have provoked controversy.
 She was named journalist of the year by BAFTA Scotland in 1993 and Best Television Presenter in 1997.
+She was honoured with the BAFTA Fellowship at the 2025 British Academy Television Awards.

 Early life

-Wark was born in Dumfries, Scotland, to Jimmy Wark, a solicitor, and Roberta Wark, a schoolteacher.
+Wark was born in Dumfries, Scotland, to James "Jimmy" Wark, a solicitor, and Roberta Wark, a schoolteacher.
+She spent the first few years of her life in Castle Douglas, Kirkcudbrightshire, before moving to Kilmarnock, Ayrshire.
+She has one younger brother.
 Her father served in the Second Battalion of the Glasgow Highlanders during the Second World War and was awarded a Military Cross for heroism during the Normandy Landings.
 Wark was educated at Kilmarnock Grammar Primary and subsequently Ayr's independent Wellington School.
 She studied history, specifically Scottish Studies, at the University of Edinburgh.